 The OSTS, IOFS and T1RUN bits indicate which clock source is currently providing the device clock.
-The OSTS bit indicates that the Oscillator Start-up Timer has timed out and the primary clock is providing the device clock in primary clock modes.
+The OSTS bit indicates that the Oscillator Start-up Timer has timed out and the primary clock is providing the device clock in Primary Clock modes.
 The IOFS bit indicates when the internal oscillator block has stabilized and is providing the device clock in RC Clock modes.
-The T1RUN bit (T1CON<6>) indicates when the Timer1 oscillator is providing the device clock in secondary clock modes.
-In power managed modes, only one of these three bits will be set at any time.
-If none of these bits are set, the INTRC is providing the clock or the internal oscillator block has just started and is not yet stable.
+The T1RUN bit (T1CON<6>) indicates when the Timer1 oscillator is providing the device clock in Secondary Clock modes.
+In power-managed modes, only one of these three bits will be set at any time.
+If none of these bits are set, the INTRC is providing the clock or INTOSC has just started and is not yet stable.